open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 -----|-----|-----
 The codebase MUST be findable using a search engine by describing the problem it solves in natural language. |  | <!-- need to check -->
 The codebase MUST be findable using a search engine by codebase name. | yes |
+The name of the codebase SHOULD be descriptive and free from acronyms, abbreviations, puns or organizational branding. | yes |
 Maintainers SHOULD submit the codebase to relevant software catalogs. |  |
 The codebase SHOULD have a website which describes the problem the codebase solves using the preferred jargon of different potential users of the codebase (including technologists, policy experts and managers). | yes | [openzaak.org](https://openzaak.org/)
 The codebase SHOULD have a unique and persistent identifier where the entry mentions the major contributors, repository location and website. |  |